hcrest/sh2-ftdi-hal/README.md

 # SH2 (No-RTOS) DSF Logger over FTDI

 DSF Logger configures and communicates with the SensorHub (SH2) in SHTP over UART protocol through the FTDI interface.
 A group of sensors will be enabled based on the operating mode and rate specified.
-The output SH2 sensor reports are saved in a log file in DSF format.
+The output SH2 sensor reports will be saved to a log file in DSF format.

 ## Getting Started